Jacques-Philippe/docker-hello-world/README.md

 ### How to shell into a running container
 `docker exec -it [container name] /bin/sh`

+### Watch container logs
+`docker logs -f [container name]`

 ## A little bit on SQLite
 - By default the SQLite database in our project will store its data at /etc/todos/todo.db in our container

+## A little bit on MySQL
+- By default it stores data in /var/lib/mysql
+- It's necessary for the client-side application to have some credentials for MySQL in order for them to be able to access the database's resources.
+These credentials are provided into our client-side app in the `app/src/persistence/mysql.js` file.
+- To confirm you have the database up and running
+    1. Connect to the db and verify it connects
+        ```
+        docker exec -it [my-sql container id] mysql -u root -p
+        ```
+    1. When the password prompt comes up, type in `secret`
+    1. List the databases, and verify you see `todos`
+        ```
+        mysql> SHOW DATABASES;
+        ```
+-

 # Resources
 ## VS Code Docker extension